darrencauthon/rails_unit_testing_presentation/rails unit testing.md

 ---

-# Methods to mitigate unit-test-heavy Rails development
+# Ways to mitigate problems with unit-test-heavy Rails development

 ---